choria-io/go-choria/CONFIGURATION.md

  * **Type:** path_string

-The server token seed to use for authentication, defaults to choria.key in the same location as server.conf
+The server token seed to use for authentication, defaults to server.seed in the same location as server.conf

 ## plugin.choria.security.server.token_file

  * **Type:** path_string

-The server token file to use for authentication, defaults to choria.token in the same location as server.conf
+The server token file to use for authentication, defaults to serer.jwt in the same location as server.conf

 ## plugin.choria.server.provision